 - Virtual tours

-- Other websites with real estate listings (e.g. Google, Yahoo)
+- Other websites with real estate listings (e.g., Google, Yahoo)

 - Video

-- Direct mail (flyers, postcards, etc.)
+- Direct mail (e.g., flyers, postcards)

 Not surprisingly, these numbers varied depending on whether the seller already knew the buyer or not.
-For example, FSBO sellers who didn’t know the buyer were far more likely to use a yard sign than those who did (39% vs. 11%).

 The takeaway?
 If you don't know your buyer, you'll probably want to use a mix of marketing strategies to attract the most offers.